[Book Review] Ready for Polyamory by Laura Boyle

 You can get a free signed copy of Pain Play for Everyone (along with a host of other cool benefits) when you join the Devoted tier on their Patreon page.
 The book is also available on Amazon in paperback and Kindle edition, along with Luna’s other releases.

 I received a copy of this book free of charge in exchange for an honest review.
 All opinions are my own.
-If you enjoy my work, please consider supporting the blog – and my caffeine habit – by buying me a coffee.

 [Book Review] Sex and Social Media by Katrin Tiidenberg & Emily van der Nagel